 Students must register with the Testing Office.
 The Spring 2016 registration deadline is noon on Wednesday, January 13.
 Absolutely no late registrations will be accepted.
 A $100, non-refundable fee will be placed on the student’s university bill after the student has taken the exam.
 Please keep in mind that the $100 fee is non-refundable, unless you cancel your registration by sending an email to firstname.lastname@example.org by Wednesday noon before the exam.

 Because of resource limitations and to provide an optimal testing environment for students, registration is limited to 40 students.
 To increase the likelihood that you can take the test-out, submit your registration form as soon as possible.

 - Print out the English 250 Registration Form (PDF file)

 - Scan and email registration form to email@example.com

 Upon receipt of your registration form, you will receive a confirmation email that you are registered.
-If you are not among the first 40 students to register, you will receive an email indicating that you will not be able to take the Fall 2015 test-out but will have the option to take the Spring test-out that will be offered on January 16, 2016.
+If you are not among the first 40 students to register, you will receive an email indicating that you will not be able to take the Spring 2016 test-out but will have the option to take the Fall test-out that will be offered on August 27, 2016.

 What to Bring to the Exam

 Student ID, dictionary, and pens/pencils.
 No notes, flash drives or other computer equipment, or backpacks.